A Streetcorner Named Empathy

 On the north side of the corner there’s a pergola where buskers sometimes play music on weekends, when the weather is good.
 My musical taste leans toward 1960s and 70s rock, but strangely my favorite busker is an old man who plays the accordion.
 Hearing him play makes me feel like I’m in old Europe, walking down a cobblestone street lined with centuries-old shops and taverns.
 When I’m in an especially upbeat-but-rebellious mood, I sometimes imagine myself asking him to play a rendition of Bella Ciao, a WWII-era anti-fascist folk song made popular by the Netflix show, The Money Heist.
 I imagine myself singing the lyrics as the accordionist plays the melody, with passersby stopping to join in, until we’ve gathered a large crowd.
 Even Paco would join in, punctuating the chorus with “Woof!
 Woof!
 Woof!” as the humans sing “Ciao!
 Ciao!
 Ciao!”

 Occasionally I feel anger when I’m on the corner, like the time when I walked into the coffee shop and saw a man “open carrying” a pistol in a holster.
-He was not in uniform, so I assumed that he was a civilian who was openly carrying a gun for the sole purpose of intimidating and enraging the liberal residents of Burlingame.
+He was not in uniform, so I assumed that he was a civilian who was openly carrying a gun for the sole purpose of intimidating and enraging the liberal residents of our town.
 If so, he certainly achieved that goal with me.
 I quickly spun around and exited the shop, fuming as I walked down the street to another coffee shop.

 This was several years ago, before the incidents at the Apple Store, and before I had purchased a firearm of my own.
 But I think my reaction today would still be one of anger, albeit with somewhat less shock.
 While I own a shotgun, I would never carry it in public, except to transport it to and from a place where I can hunt or shoot.
 And I would never load it, except when preparing to shoot a bird or a clay pigeon.
 I simply can’t imagine myself loading a firearm with the intention of shooting, or even pointing it at, another human.